ibm-cloud-docs/sell/tutorial-define-bundle.md

 This tutorial walks you through the steps for defining the details of an Operator bundle in {{site.data.keyword.cloud}} Partner Center.
 By completing this tutorial, you review and sign the {{site.data.keyword.IBM}} Digital Provider Agreement, and define your catalog entry and product page, pricing model, and support experience.
 {: shortdesc}

-This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Operator bundle from the {{site.data.keyword.redhat_full}} {{site.data.keyword.openshiftshort}} Certified registry.
+This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Operator bundle from the {{site.data.keyword.openshiftshort}} Certified registry.
 It uses a fictitious company that's called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.

 ## Before you begin
 {: #bundle-define-prereqs}